2021 New England Patriots season: Week 5: at Houston Texans

 Despite being down 22–9 to Houston at one point, the Patriots came back to win – coincidentally in the same stadium where they overcame a 28–3 deficit to the Atlanta Falcons to win Super Bowl LI.
 Aside from a missed extra point in the first half, Nick Folk made four field goals during the game, including the game-winner with 15 seconds left in the game.
 With the win, New England improved to 2–3, taking sole possession of 2nd place in the AFC East.
+This marked the Patriots last win over the Texans until 2025.